raveneyex/console-ui/README.md

 </head>
 ```

-In `css/main.css` imports to other stylesheets and some reset rules:
+In `css/main.css` I'll add some imports to other stylesheets and some reset rules:

 ```
 @import "console.css";